 Selected Publications (including popular media)

-Constant, A., Ramstead, M. , Veissière, S.., & Friston, K. (In review.)
+Constant, A., Ramstead, M. , Veissière, S.., & Friston, K. (in press).
 A Variational Approach to Niche Construction.
 Journal of the Royal Society Interface.

 Veissiere, S. (in review).
 ‘Varieties of the Intentional Experience: Cognitive Ideology, Translucence, Complexity.
 Anthropological Theory.

 Veissière, S. & Stendel, M. (2018).
 Hypernatural Monitoring: a Social Rehearsal Account of Smartphone Addiction.
 Front.
 Psychol.
 (Theoretical and Philosophical Psychology) doi: 10.3389/fpsyg.2018.00141

 Veissière, S. (2017).
 Cultural Markov Blankets?
 Mind the Other Minds Gap!
 Physics of Life Reviews.